M.A. in Professional Practice in Experience Design

 - Understand and develop an individual stance on historical, current and emerging trends about the relationship between human experience and digital technology

-- Engage with multiple forms of data from sourced from multiple stake-holders through participatory methods and synthesize into novel insights that will inform design
+- Engage with multiple forms of data from sourced from multiple stakeholders through participatory methods and synthesize into novel insights that will inform the design

 - Apply principles of user experience & interaction design to craft usable, desirable & appropriate digital artifacts

-Graduates of the Professional Practice in Experience Design at Srishti will be able to contribute in the areas of strategic user experience design, interaction and user-interface design at their workplace.
+Graduates of this specialization in Experience Design at Srishti will be able to contribute in the areas of strategic user experience design, interaction and user-interface design at their workplace.